Note: The links in this post are affiliate links.

 Next, you’ll need an HDMI cable that’s long enough to reach from the adapter to your TV.

 If you plan to simply lay the phone down and not touch it while you’re watching a movie or TV show you can get by with a really short cable.

 Just be sure to buy a cable that’s long enough for your needs.

 Note: You don’t need an expensive HDMI cable.
 The cheapest one you can find that has decent user reviews will work just fine.

-Alternative option: If you still have a high-speed Internet connection and a Wi-Fi router you can use a $35 Chromecast device and skip the iPhone altogether.
+Alternative option: If you still have a high-speed Internet connection and a WiFi router you can use an inexpensive Chromecast device and skip the iPhone altogether.

 I hope this helps Marcella.
 Good luck!

 Never miss a tip!
 Click here to sign up for my free Daily Tech Tips Email Newsletter!